signalfx/collectd-etcd/README.md

-# Collectd etcd Plugin
+# collectd etcd Plugin

-An etcd [Collectd](http://www.collectd.org/) plugin which users can use to send metrics from etcd instances to SignalFx
+An etcd [collectd](http://www.collectd.org/) plugin which users can use to send metrics from etcd instances to SignalFx

 ## Installation